c3n3/aitpi/README.md

 ]
 ```
 - This is an array of depth 1 that lists all the folders you want to add
+    - "name": Gives a name that you can use to access the json using 'getFolderedCommands'
+        - Valid names: Any string
     - "path": Specifies the folder that will be watched
         - Valid paths: Any valid folder on your system
     - "type": This will tell Aitpi where to insert the commands from the folder into your command registry